williardx/faceburn/readme.md

 Next we'll install pip, a Python package manager.
 You'll use it to get libraries that help Faceburn run.
 Run `sudo easy_install pip`.
 You'll likely need your password.

 Once pip is installed, install virtualenv, a library that creates an isolated environment for you to run Faceburn.
 Run `sudo pip install virtualenv`.
 Once that's installed, go into the Faceburn directory (`cd faceburn-master`), create a new virtual environment with `virtualenv venv`.
 Run `source venv/bin/activate` to use the environment.
+If it's working, your terminal prompt should have `(venv)` in front of it.

 Inside `faceburn-master`, run `chmod 744 setup.sh` and then `./setup.sh`.
 This will take care of some of the setup for you.